tom192180/ReproducibleProject_housegan_Group41/README.md

 This is reproducible project of group 41.

 For the course Deep Learning (CS4240), we do reproducible project by tuning the architectures of the original model.
+We have four variant models.

 The original model is from the paper: House-GAN: Relational Generative Adversarial Networks for Graph-constrained House Layout Generation, ECCV 2020 (Link: https://github.com/ennauata/housegan).